Table of Contents

 The Portion Size Quick-Reference

 You won't always have a food scale nearby — and you don't need one.
-The hand method is a surprisingly accurate way to estimate portion sizes, and research from the University of Sydney's Nutrition Research Foundation supports that hand-based portion estimation methods can effectively help people manage their food intake.
+The hand method is a surprisingly accurate way to estimate portion sizes, and research from the University of Sydney's Boden Institute supports that hand-based portion estimation methods can effectively help people manage their food intake.

 The Hand Method